Solar Guide

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Ann Arbor.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels increase home value in Ann Arbor, MI.
+Research shows that solar installations typically add value to residential properties, with a Zillow study finding homes with solar panels sell for 4.1% more than comparable homes without solar.

-Yes, solar is financially worthwhile in Ann Arbor.
-With Michigan’s electricity rates 18% above the national average, solar panels can save homeowners approximately $40,000 over 25 years.
+Yes, solar is financially worth it in Ann Arbor.
+With electricity rates at 19.3¢ per kWh—well above the national average—solar panels provide immediate monthly savings on energy bills.